Eriner/eriner/README.md

 ### ✉ Contact

-You can get my email from any of my signed commit messages.
+If you'd like to send me a personal message, you can get my email from any of my signed commit messages.

+For business inquiries, please use [the Forces Unseen Contact form](https://www.forcesunseen.com/contact).